SkippyZero/Genesis-Field-Theory/README.md

 # Genesis Field Theory (GenFT)
-### A Human–AI Collaborative Exploration of Emergent Cosmology
+### A Human–AI Assisted Exploration of Emergent Cosmology

 This repository presents **Genesis Field Theory (GenFT)** — a speculative emergent cosmology framework developed through a **human-guided, AI-assisted research process**.
 The core *ideas*, *conceptual architecture*, *research direction*, and *experimental goals* were created by me.